-On the 11th March I was sat on a train travelling to London ready to get on a flight to Norway.
+On the 11th of March 2020, I sat on a train travelling to London ready to get on a flight to Norway.
 Part way through the train journey I received a call to say my trip was cancelled.
 Although Covid-19 had been in the news for several weeks, this was the first time I became aware of how it would affect me.
 I expect many can say with certainty when Covid-19 first truly impacted their lives.

 During times of change we each have an individual change journey to travel.
 Prosci’s model for individual change is ADKAR: Awareness, Desire, Knowledge, Ability and Reinforcement.
 On my train journey in March I began to develop some awareness of the need to change, and over the coming months my ADKAR journey would progress forwards (and backwards) as new events took place and communications were released.

 My ADKAR journey has symbolised, to me, how our work and home lives can become entangled.
 I have had personal changes to make at home and role related changes related to make at work – we all have.
 Our executives and managers have also been travelling their own ADKAR journeys.
 During times of change, executives and managers have additional challenges to get to grips with.
 Prosci has some ways to define these challenges and support them at times of change.

 Prosci’s Best Practices Research tells us managers are the preferred senders of personal messages about the change.
 They are the people their teams want to hear from when talking about the reasons to make a change.
 Managers can help drive up (or down) desire for a change.
 Their teams rely on them to communicate about change and fulfil four other roles: liaison, advocate, resistance manager and coach.

 Featured Download: Manager/Supervisor's Role in Change Management